dezoito/dezoito.github.io/_posts/2015-03-29-fw1-example-app-project-structure.md

 };
 {% endhighlight %}

 Seems pretty straight forward, right?
-Notice that we also set a `'test_datasource'` variable, to be used exclusively when running tests.
+Notice that we also set a `'test_datasource'` variable (that should point to a mirror database), to be used exclusively when running tests.
+This is **completely optional**, and I'll write about some pros and cons in the "running tests" article.

 {% highlight js %}
     // mappings and other settings